 CIDER provides a simple way to create a Clojure scratchpad via the

 cider-scratch command.
-It provides a great way to
+This is a great way to play

-play around with some code, without having to create source files
+around with some code without having to create source files or pollute

-In many ways the CIDER scratchpad is similar to Emacs's own
+the REPL buffer and is very similar to Emacs's own

-Pressing C-c C-m after some form in a source buffer or the REPL will
+Typing C-c C-m after some form in a source buffer or the

-question.
-You'll have access to additional keybindings in the macroexpansion
+buffer.
+You'll have access to additional keybindings in the macro

 |Tab or Shift-Tab||Navigate inspectable sub-objects|